aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/convert-presentation/export-to-html5/_index.md

 {{% /alert %}}

-You may want to specify settings for shape animations and slide transitions this way:
+You may want to specify the settings for shape animations and slide transitions this way:

 ```py
 import aspose.slides as slides